nephew92/itools-nodejs/README.md

   * **state**: 0 or 1,
   * **phones**: JSON array of objects `{"<type>":"<phone_number>"}`. `<type>` should be _mobile_, _home_, _work_ or _fax_.

-* **[localhost:8888/customers/delete](http://localhost:8888/customers/delete)**: DELETE one or more customers, the CPF of the customers should be submitted as the following parameter:
+* **[localhost:8888/customers/delete](http://localhost:8888/customers/delete)**: DELETE one or more customers.
+Return `1` if the customer was deleted and `0` if not.
+The CPF of the customers should be submitted as the following parameter:
   * **cpfs**: one or more CPF separated by comma.

 * **[localhost:8888/customers/:cpf:/setstate](http://localhost:8888/customers/:cpf:/setstate)**: UPDATE customer just changing the state.
+Return `1` if the customer state was updated and `0` if not.
 The state value should be submitted as following:
   * **state**: 0 (inactive) or 1 (active)